 - You can educate a lot of employees at the same time, or one after another, without drastically increasing education costs

-- With VR, you can educate people remotely – not all of them need to sit in the same room in order to be a part of the training.
-This can cave up a lot of time planning and also the costs of traveling, booking conference rooms, and so on
+- With VR, you can educate people remotely.
+They don’t need to sit in the same room in order to be a part of the work training.
+This can reduce a lot of time planning, costs of traveling, booking conference rooms, and so on.

-Most corporate employee training programs only give information weather or not an employee has completed the assignment or watched the video.
-VR employee training, on the other hand, can offer a broad specter of information, which can be very valuable for employers.
+Most corporate employee work training programs only give information on whether or not an employee has completed the assignment or watched the video.
+VR employee work training, on the other hand, can offer a broad specter of information, which can be very valuable for employers.
 They can track: